 - The episode of The King of Queens "Jung Frankenstein".
 Initially, Carrie sends Doug to a therapist to control his eating (which he isn't too thrilled about).
 When that goes well, she secretly convinces the therapist to get rid of Doug's other vices (that's how she sees it).
 Needless to say, when he finds out, he's furious.
 As he puts it by the end of the episode, "Well why don't I strap a suggestion box to my ass?
 It'll save you the trip."

 - Star Trek: Voyager.
-Captain Janeway gets interested in holographic character Michael Sullivan in the "Fair Haven" program, and starts tweaking his program to make him more to her taste.
-Eventually she gets called on it by Voyager's doctor (also a hologram) and eventually shuts off her access to Michael's program so she won't be tempted to make more "improvements".
+Captain Janeway gets interested in holographic character Michael Sullivan in the "Fair Haven" program and starts tweaking his program to make him more to her taste.
+Eventually, she gets called on it by Voyager's doctor (also a hologram) and eventually shuts off her access to Michael's program so she won't be tempted to make more "improvements".
 Possibly played with in that the Pygmalion does not snap back—he's an in-universe fictional character.

-- The trope namer is the stage production Pygmalion by George Bernard Shaw, adapted into musical form with My Fair Lady.
-Containing the aformentioned pygmalion as represented by the incorrigible Henry Higgins (with his grand knowledge of accents, a novelty in turn-of-the-century England) who attempts to change the cockney Liza Dolittle into a well-bred, well-spoken English lady by correcting her common drawl.
-He succeeds but then discards his creation, much to Liza's great consternation, which is where the narrative tension arises in the second half of the play.
+- The Trope Namer is the stage play, Pygmalion by George Bernard Shaw, adapted into musical form as My Fair Lady.
+The Pygmalion figure is the incorrigible Henry Higgins, with his grand knowledge of accents, a novelty in turn-of-the-century England, who attempts to change the cockney Eliza Dolittle into a well-bred, well-spoken English lady by correcting her common drawl.
+He succeeds but then discards his creation, much to Eliza's great consternation, which gives rise to the narrative tension in the second half of the play.

 - In Beast Wars, Megatron managed to switch Rhinox into an evil Predacon.
 Joke was on Megatron, as Rhinox was far more competent than your typical Starscream and nearly deposed him!